yunity-archive/foodsaving-sockets/README.md

 A connection may be associated with a session, multiple connections may share a session (e.g. multiple tabs in a browser).
 A connection may have no session.

-A user may be a associated with a session, one user may have multiple sessions (e.g. on their phone, and on their laptop).
+A user may be associated with a session, one user may have multiple sessions (e.g. on their phone, and on their laptop).
 A session might not have a user id.

 ## how to run it